gyuho/learn/doc/go_map/README.md

 #### `map` implementation

-The actual implementation is much more complicated, which I can only cover the fraction of.
-Source can be found here [**_`/master/src/runtime/hashmap.go`_**](https://github.com/golang/go/blob/master/src/runtime/hashmap.go):
+The actual implementation is much more complicated.
+Source can be found at [**_`/master/src/runtime/hashmap.go`_**](https://github.com/golang/go/blob/master/src/runtime/hashmap.go):

 > **A map is just a hash table.
 The data is arranged